inspire-eu-validation/INSPIRE-Validator-Container/README.md

 ### Deployment on production host

 The Docker image is set up to run at localhost to be deployed on any machine.
-However, users may need to access their validator on a dedicated host, usually with a domain name.
-For proper functioning of the validator, the UI and correct rendering of Test Reports, the validator needs to be configured to run on a domain.
+However, users may need to access their Validator on a dedicated host, usually with a domain name.
+For the proper functioning of the Validator, the UI and the correct rendering of Test Reports, the Validator needs to be configured to run on a domain.

 If you want to run the webapp in another host, you can change the configuration file, inside the .war file inside the inspire-validator zip file accompanying this release, at `WEB-INF/classes/etf-config.properties`, and modify the `etf.webapp.base.url` property.
 It is also necessary to configure the Validator UI properties in order to properly point to the ETF.
-Thus, it is necessary to modify the configuration values in the /validator/js/config.js file inside the ui.zip (to point to the corresponding host domain).
+Thus, it is necessary to modify the configuration values in the `/validator/js/config.js` file inside the `ui.zip` (to point to the corresponding host domain).
 Then you can proceed to the build process described in the previous point.

 Since 22/12/2022 OGC moved to production version 5.5.2 (2022-08-26) of the TEAM Engine, which introduced credentials for the calls to the services.
 Thus, any deployment which makes use of the OGC TEAM Engine needs to introduce credentials (to be requested here) in order to use them.
-We have incorporated three parameters in the _/WEB-INF/classes/etf-config.properties_ file of _validator.war_ that need to be filled accordingly to authorize the use of the services:
+We have incorporated three parameters in the `/WEB-INF/classes/etf-config.properties` file of `validator.war` that need to be filled accordingly to authorize the use of the services:

 ```properties
 #TEAM Engine credentials of your organization in order to properly use TEAM Engine remote calls